Chart Color Schemes

 The level of cultural diversity witnessed in West Lakes was found to be above average when compared nationally for a number of language and cultural background related metrics

-West Lakes had a higher cultural diversity than most local markets, with 26.8% of its population born overseas and 19.2% speaking a language other than English at home.
-Christianity was the predominant religion in West Lakes, making up 62.6% of people, compared to 51.6% across Greater Adelaide.
-The top three ancestry groups were English (28.4%), Australian (21.4%), and Italian (8.4%).
+West Lakes, compared to most local markets, exhibits significant cultural diversity: 26.8% of its population were born overseas, and 19.2% speak a language other than English at home.
+Christianity is the predominant religion in West Lakes, accounting for 62.6%, which is higher than the Greater Adelaide average of 42.4%.
+The top three ancestry groups are English (28.4%), Australian (21.4%), and Italian (8.4%).

 Frequently Asked Questions - Diversity